Pectin: Natural occurrence

 Pectin is composed of complex polysaccharides that are present in the primary cell walls of a plant, and are abundant in the green parts of terrestrial plants.

 Pectin is the principal component of the middle lamella, where it binds cells.
 Pectin is deposited by exocytosis into the cell wall via vesicles produced in the Golgi apparatus.
 The amount, structure and chemical composition of pectin is different among plants, within a plant over time, and in various parts of a plant.
 Pectin is an important cell wall polysaccharide that allows primary cell wall extension and plant growth.
 During fruit ripening, pectin is broken down by the enzymes pectinase and pectinesterase, in which process the fruit becomes softer as the middle lamellae break down and cells become separated from each other.
 A similar process of cell separation caused by the breakdown of pectin occurs in the abscission zone of the petioles of deciduous plants at leaf fall.

+Human nutrition

 Pectin is a natural part of the human diet, but does not contribute significantly to nutrition.
 The daily intake of pectin from fruits and vegetables can be estimated to be around 5 g if approximately 500 g of fruits and vegetables are consumed per day.

 In human digestion, pectin binds to cholesterol in the gastrointestinal tract and slows glucose absorption by trapping carbohydrates.
 Pectin is thus a soluble dietary fiber.
-In non-obese diabetic (NOD) mice pectin has been shown to increase the incidence of diabetes.
+In non-obese diabetic (NOD) mice pectin has been shown to increase the incidence of autoimmune type 1 diabetes.

 A study found that after consumption of fruit the concentration of methanol in the human body increased by as much as an order of magnitude due to the degradation of natural pectin (which is esterified with methanol) in the colon.